Phoenix Racing (NASCAR team): Car No. 1 history

 The No. 1 has 13 victories.

+Xfinity Series Car No. 1 Results

 Car No. 4 history

 Phoenix Racing began running two cars in 2000, when Matt Hutter drove the No. 51 at Daytona and Talladega, with TracFone sponsoring; his best finish was 19th.
 LaJoie drove late in the season at Homestead, when P. J. Jones drove the No. 1.
 In 2005, they began fielding the No. 09 for three races, with Boris Said, Wallace, and Eric McClure driving.
+The team also fielded a No. 28 car for Johnny Sauter at Mexico City while Boris Said occupied his usual No. 1 car.
 They began fielding the second car full-time in 2007, when Wallace drove the No. 7 GEICO Chevrolet.
 Despite failing to finish in the top-ten, he finished 11th in points.
 In 2008, the team switched to the No. 4, and leased its owners points to Jay Robinson Racing.
 Robinson ran the No. 4 car on a full-time basis, although Phoenix did field the No. 4 for Landon Cassill at Mexico City.